Curriculum Leader: Mrs R Reid

-We want students to develop a love of learning as well as build their enquiry skills, learn to evaluate evidence so they can reach their own judgments and opinions about key historical events.
+We want students to develop a love of learning as well as build their enquiry skills; learning to evaluate evidence so they can reach their own supported judgments and opinions about key historical events.

 Course Outline and Structure - Key Stage 3

 Each Year group covers a new unit of work each half term and students’ learning is regularly assessed.